Eating disorders program information

-At Children’s Hospitals and Clinics of Minnesota’s Center for the Treatment of Eating Disorders, we have the right tools to diagnose eating disorders.
+At Children’s Minnesota’s Center for the Treatment of Eating Disorders, we have the right tools to diagnose eating disorders in children.
 We deliver the leading evidence-based treatments to patients of all ages and with all types of eating disorders.
+Treatments for eating disorders are changing.
+It used to be standard practice to exclude families from treatment, as families were often considered part of the problem.
+Research has proven this notion false.
+In fact, research shows early diagnosis and intervention, combined with family-involved treatment, greatly improves the chance for long-term recovery.

 After a comprehensive assessment, our team develops an individualized approach for each patient.
 We offer customized inpatient and outpatient treatment for children, adolescents and adults.
-We use the latest evidence-based treatments, including:
+We use the latest evidence-based eating disorder treatments, including:

 - Cognitive Behavioral Therapy–Enhanced (CBT-E)